I have recently discovered the serious CVE-2021-31616 vulnerability in the KeepKey hardware wallet.

 The first attack used the stack buffer overflow to crash the device.

 This is mostly a bit alarming and inconvenient to the user, but has no effects on the integrity or confidentiality and is non-permanent,

 so this is usually not seen as a big deal by vendors.

 An attacker would like to manipulate the actual program to make it do something problematic without also crashing immediately in the process.

-One approach to do this by overwriting other local stack variable the same function.
+One approach to do this is by overwriting other local stack variables in the same function.

 the memory region behind the local variables.